AyeCode/geodirectory/readme.txt

 * NEW - Guest Add Listing
 * NEW - Improved SEO permalinks settings.

+= Dummy data =

+GeoDirectory comes with some dummy data you can use to see how listings look.
+You can install dummy data from your GeoDirectory back end.

+= Event Calendar Plugin =

+GeoDirectory comes with dummy data for events listings.
+Building Events geo directories only requires to instal the Events add-on that soon will be released for free.
+GeoDirectory can easily makes you rank for keywords : "Events near me", for this reason alone, it is a very powerful WordPress event calendar plugin.

+= Real Estate Plugin =

+GeoDirectory comes with dummy data for real estate listings that makes it super easy and quick to build real estate portals.
+Soon we will release a free real estate theme, making of GeoDirectory one of the most powerful WordPress Real Estate plugins.

+= Job Board Plugin =

+GeoDirectory comes with dummy data for job listings too and soon we will release a free freelancers and job board theme.
+Building a Job board with GeoDirectory is super easy and GeoDirectory is definitely amongst the best WordPress Job Board plugins.

+= Classifieds Plugin =

+GeoDirectory comes with dummy data for classifieds listings too.
+You can quickly build amazing classifieds directories with GeoDirectory, one of the most powerful WordPress classifieds plugins.

 = Free Addons =

 * [WPML Multilingual](https://wpgeodirectory.com/downloads/wpml-multilingual/ "Adds WPML compatibility") - Adds WPML compatibility.